 The tradition of Kaffee und Kuchen is the revered tradition of taking a break midday to sit down with a piece of cake and some piping hot coffee.
-And gone are the days of weak filter brew as cities like Berlin embrace progressive coffee culture and trendy drinks are on offer like the flat white.
+And gone are the days of weak filter brew as cities like Berlin embrace third-wave coffee culture.

 If you find yourself in North Frisia (area between the rivers Eider and Wiedau/Vidå and including the islands of Sylt, Föhr, Amrum, Nordstrand and Heligoland), you should a Pharisäer.
 This warming coffee drink has a cube of sugar, shot of rum and a thick topping of whipped cream through which it should be drunk.
 This method of drinking was to cover-up the smell of alcohol from a puritanical pastor.